ethan-hawksley/yt-sync/README.md

 # yt-sync
- A command-line tool to synchronize a youtube playlist to a local folder.
+A CLI tool to sync your YouTube subscriptions to a local directory.